aplusaresearch/DNFS/README.md

 ### Access the app

-Open your browser and go to `https://localhost`.
+Open your browser and go to [https://localhost](https://localhost).
+Tot test the HTTP version, go to  [http://localhost](http://localhost).
+It should be redirecting to the HTTPS version.
+If not, clear your browser cache.

 ### Stop the project